OpenMoonRay/openmoonray-docs/docs/scene-classes/cameras/BakeCamera.md

           | tangent space = 1

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Use camera space if you generated per frame normal maps in a pre-pass using the normal material aov.
+        <p class="scene-class-attr-comment">Use camera space if you generated per frame normal maps in a pre-pass using the normal material aov.
 You probably want to use tangent space if you are using a normal map that is also used in the surfacing setup.</p>

     </p>